Resources & FAQ

 Michaelmas = Fall term

 A. Full-time tuition is a minimum of 9 credits per term, and is for our regular [i.e. Michaelmas and Easter] terms.

 Where can I find information about degrees offered at The General Theological Seminary?

 A. Please check out our catalog.
 You can click on the "catalog" link at the top of nearly every page on our site.

 I already have an outside email address.
 Do I have to use my gts.edu email?

-A: The Registrar will always contact you via your gts.edu email address, and you are also on campus email lists and will receive messages from the President, the Dean, your professor, the Business Office, and others on campus.
+A: YES.
+The Registrar will always contact you via your gts.edu email address, and you are also on campus email lists and will receive messages from the President, the Dean, your professor, the Business Office, and others on campus.
 You must check your gts.edu email account, but not necessarily on the Google Apps webpage.
 You can set your GTS email to forward to a preferred account, and/or you can have GTS email go to a mail client on your computer/smartphone/other device.

 How do I request a transcript?